 It may be beneficial to use an omnichannel solution to compile and organize customer experience data.
 Analytics for customer experience may be hard to interpret if you’re looking at several data types, so having it all in a unified format on a single platform can make analysis easier.

 Got all your data together in one place?
 All right!
 Look at you go!
 Now it’s time to do some analysis to determine what’s important and what’s not.
 Don’t panic — we’ve got you covered with some easy steps.

 Looking at all your data in one place for the first time can be overwhelming.
 There’s a mountain of it; where should you start?
 The best way to get started is to prioritize whichever areas or channels receive the most interactions.
 Social media?
 Web chat?
 Phone?
 Email?
 SMS?
 Something else?
-Whether it’s one on the list above or not, that’s the place where the most customers are going to interact with you, so that’s where you should start.
+Whether it’s one on the list above or not, that’s the place where most customers are going to interact with you, so that’s where you should start.

-If you aren’t getting as much as you thought you would out of the previous step, you may need to give your data some context and enrich the story you’re trying to tell.
+If you aren’t getting as much as you thought out of the previous step, you may need to give your data some context and enrich the story you’re trying to tell.
 That’s where metadata, or secondary data, comes in.
-This includes any information about customer interactions that you didn’t look at in your primary analysis.
+This includes any information about customer interactions you didn’t look at in your primary analysis.
 For example:

 Clickstream data (e.g., web visits or engagement)

 Processing this metadata, even in an unstructured form, is valuable because it provides insights without you having to solicit feedback.
 But even more importantly, it allows you to extract information about the conversation — keywords, topic, sentiment, and more — from the conversation itself.
 Not only is this helpful in surfacing trends via commonly used keywords, but it also helps organize the conversations to build greater understanding and context.